scullyio/scully/docs/blog.md

 ng generate @scullyio/init:blog
 ```

-This command adds the blog modules's roues to the Angular application.
+This command adds the blog modules's routes to the Angular application.
 In addition, it creates a `./blog` folder for the blog's markdown files.

 To create a folder with a different name, run the following command: